Vibhore83/go-container/README.md

-# Go API Server for Infra Provisioner
+# go-container - Go API Server for Infra Provisioner

+A rest interface written in Go to build containers based on an input.
 Infra Provisioner brings up a test bed by spawning a set of services requested by the test client.

 ## Overview
 - API version: 1.0.0